 |Travel in a time of coronavirus

-I started this blog as a celebration of travel and our crazy, fabulous planet, but with Covid-19 closing borders for months, if not years, any new adventures are on hold.
+I started this blog as a celebration of travel and our crazy, fabulous planet, but with borders closed by the Covid-19 pandemic any new adventures are on hold.
 In the meantime I’ll be delving into my diaries and dusting off old photos like these, taken on a basic pocket camera in Tonga in 2009.